nataliesstewart/assignment-tracker/README.md

 # Assignment Tracker++

-In all honesty, this is a minor, scuffed, and unfinished modification of the chrome plugin [assignment-tracker](https://chrome.google.com/webstore/detail/assignment-tracker/majicckffndkgmkcdbgccohoclphnkhg) by [Catherine Zeng](https://github.com/yczeng), as well as a port of the modification to firefox.
+A minor modification of the chrome plugin [assignment-tracker](https://chrome.google.com/webstore/detail/assignment-tracker/majicckffndkgmkcdbgccohoclphnkhg) by [Catherine Zeng](https://github.com/yczeng), as well as a port of the modification to firefox.

 Tested on firefox 78.10.0esr and chromium 90.0.4430.212 (dev build) in Debian 11.